 Finally, the English acquired a few further advantages when it came to ship design.
 Thanks to the shipwright Matthew Baker, who had been on the trial voyage Cabot dispatched to the Mediterranean, England experienced a revolution in using mathematics to design ships.
 Baker’s methods, seemingly developed in the 1560s, allowed him to more cheaply experiment with new forms, and by the 1570s these began to bear fruit.
 The old ocean-going carracks and galleons, with their high forecastles and aftercastles, became substantially sleeker.
 Taking inspiration from nature, Baker designed a streamlined, elongated hull modelled below the waterline upon a cod’s head with a mackerel tail.
 Above the waterline, too, he lowered the forecastle and set it further back, as well as flattening the aftercastle.

 Starting in 1570 with his prototype the Foresight, and more fully developed in 1575-77 with the Revenge, these razed or “race-built” galleons gave the English some significant advantages.
 Drake even chose the Revenge as his flagship to battle the Spanish Armada in 1588, and to lead an ill-fated reprisal invasion of Portugal the following year.
 The higher castles of carracks and old-style galleons were suited to clearing an enemy’s decks with arrows and gunfire, as well as to defend against boarders.
 They were designed for combat at close quarters, in which height was an advantage.
 They were floating fortresses, their imposing height known to inspire terror.
 The race-built galleons, by contrast, by making the ship less top-heavy, could have longer and lower gundecks, with more of the ship’s displacement devoted to ordnance — especially useful when taking advantage of the cheaper but heavier cannon made of iron.
 Rather than killing an enemy ship’s sailors and soldiers, the race-built galleons were optimised for blasting through its hull.
 What they lost in “majesty and terror”, they made up for with overwhelming firepower.
 They aimed to sink.
 [Edit: Mark Corby has pointed out to me that they rarely succeeded in this aim.
 At the Armada, for example, they only actually sank one.
 Nonetheless, they could impose considerable structural damage.]

 One naval historian has termed the change “The Dreadnought Revolution of Tudor England”, comparing it to the great leap forward in naval technology of the early 1900s.
 In fact, by complete coincidence, one of the very earliest race-built ships was also called the Dreadnought.
 Despite engaging the Armada even at very close quarters, with both sides trading large quantities of shot, English ships dealt immense structural damage while receiving very little in return.
-The English navy extensive required repair after the battle, but hardly any of it was to the ships’ hulls.
+The English navy required extensive repair after the battle, but hardly any of it was to the ships’ hulls.